dimitriosxmi/dimitriosxmi/README.md

 <!--END_SECTION:activity-->
 ---

-I am interested in all sorts of development in software *currently* I specialize in 🎮Game-, and 📚Full-Stack development.
 ### Here are some cool facts about me:
 - The first non-web game I ever played is Wacraft III at the age of 4
 - I value health above everything